noobkid2411/Spotify-Music-App/README.md

 # Spotify Song Recommender

-A simple app the recommends three songs based on a given song (title + artist)
+A simple app the recommends three songs based on a given three artists.

-## Your Project

 On the front-end,